 Advertisement

-These interesting new lockpick challenges require a bit of thought, patience and sometimes the necessary level of skills to jimmy them open.
-By doing this, though, the rewards can be very useful in your pursuit across the galaxy.
+These lockpick challenges require a bit of thought, patience and sometimes the necessary level of skills to jimmy them open.
+By doing so, the rewards can be very useful in your pursuits across the galaxy.

-Even if a brief tutorial is given in Starfield, it's fair to say that Bethesda does leave a lot to the player to figure out.
+Even if a brief tutorial is provided in Starfield, it's fair to say that Bethesda does leave a lot to be figured out by players themselves.

 That's where we come in.
-Instead of trying endlessly to break down these frustrating locks while using up all your valuable Digipicks, we've done our best to break down how the puzzles work and what you need to succeed.
+Instead of failing countlessly while using up all your valuable Digipicks, we've done our best to break down exactly how these pesky puzzles work step by step and what you need to succeed.

 More like this